BBO Discussion Forums: Adjustment yes/no and how many tricks - BBO Discussion Forums

 0

-#15 User is offline Cyberyeti
+#15 User is online Cyberyeti

 • PipPipPipPipPipPipPipPipPipPip